 Highly promising and self-assured, the band’s first album shows off the nerve, spirit and technical prowess of all the involved parties.
 Revealing a whole range of brilliant influences, it is an unpretentiously playful and experimental debut, paving the way towards a more artistically independent style.
 With Livi’s unquestionable guitar finesse enhanced by the enviably powerful combo of Rory on bass and Sean behind the drum kit, Neurotic Fiction have a tremendous instrumental capacity, enabling them to make their mark on any musical territory they choose to explore.
 Whatever path these four may take, they seem unlikely to disappoint.

-© Anna Bajor-Ciciliati, 2018.
-Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
-Excerpts may be used, provided that full and clear credit is given to Anna Bajor-Ciciliati with appropriate and specific direction to the original content.
+© Anna Bajor, Tracks & Frames, 2018.
+Unauthorised use and/or duplication of this material without express and written permission from this site’s author and owner is strictly prohibited.
+Excerpts may be used, provided that full and clear credit is given with appropriate and specific direction to the original content.